Romeo & Juliet:

 The answer is "it depends on the difference between "sexual conduct" and "sexual penetration," and it depends a LOT on the success of the relationship."

-Age of Consent: In Illinois the age of consent is 17.
+Age of Consent: In Illinois, the age of consent is 17.
 Our law says that it's impossible for a child under the age of 17 to knowingly consent to sex.
-Even if he or she voluntarily eangages in sex, even if he or she brings up the subject and suggests sex, even if he or she initiates sex . . . the sex act constitutes a "sex crime" on the part of the partner, regardless of age.
-If a 16 year-old has sex with a 17 year old, the 17 year-old may be charged with criminal sexual abuse.
-If two 15 or 16 year olds have sex they each may be charged with criminal sexual abuse of the other.
+Even if he or she voluntarily engages in sex, even if he or she brings up the subject and suggests sex, even if he or she initiates sex . . . the sex act constitutes a "sex crime" on the part of the partner, regardless of age.
+If a 16-year-old has sex with a 17-year-old, the 17-year-old may be charged with criminal sexual abuse.
+If two 15 or 16-year-olds have sex they each may be charged with criminal sexual abuse of the other.